jcalabres/dotfiles/README.md

 # Dotfiles

-My custom configurations and environment.
+My custom configurations for my environment.

-The installation is compatible in both, macOS and Linux.
+The installation is compatible with macOS and Linux.

-# Configurations
+# Features

+These dotfiles include configuration for the next utilities:

 * zsh
 * vim
 * iTerm2
-* packages
-* configs
+* guake

 # Installation